-September 8, 2021 marks 55 years since the pilot episode of Star Trek: The Original Series was aired.
+September 8, 2022 marked 56 years since the pilot episode of Star Trek: The Original Series was aired.
 Over the years, the franchise has become a phenomenon and guests have been lining up to appear on it.
 Below are some of the more famous guest stars.

 Some big-screen big names cut their teeth with various acting roles that included a spot on one of the Star Trek shows.